-As a result of successfully completing the Pediatric Neurology Elective Course, students will:
+As a result of successfully completing Adult Neurology Elective, students will be able to:

 - 1. Move from the role of reporter into the role of interpreter of data - 2.
-Acquire greater knowledge of common pediatric neurological conditions including their clinical features and management - 3.
+Acquire greater knowledge of common neurological conditions including their clinical features and management - 3.
 Master the ability to localize the site of a lesion as the first step in the evaluation. - 4.
-Elicit a complete neurological history from a patient when applicable or parent and perform a thorough, accurate neurological examination - 5.
+Elicit a complete neurological history from a patient and perform a thorough, accurate neurological examination - 5.
 Formulate a thorough differential diagnosis - 6.
-Select appropriate initial diagnostic testing to further define a differential diagnosis
+Select appropriate initial diagnostic testing to further define a differential diagnosis - 7.
+Define when it is necessary to attain subspecialty neurological consultation